darius/traitor/laplace-essay-on-probabilities.md

 the second holding only two white balls and one black.
-You can imagine the two black balls of the first urn bound by a thread which breaks at the moment you grasp one of the balls to extract it, and the four white balls making two similar pairs.
+You can imagine the two black balls of the first urn bound by a thread which breaks at the moment you grasp one of the balls to extract it, and the four white balls forming two similar pairs.
 Every event of grasping one of the balls of the black pair yields a black ball.
 If you suppose now that the threads uniting the balls no longer break, it is clear that the number of possible events will not change, nor will the number of